blakegarretson/essentials/main.md

 ## Electronics Schematics

 - [LibrePCB](https://librepcb.org) is my first choice for making schematics or PCB layouts because the interface is intuitive and the library of components just makes sense.
 If you have ever used a schematic program or even CAD, you will figure it out quickly.
     - [KiCad](https://www.kicad.org/): If you’re a professional looking for an electronics design program, you’re probably looking for KiCad.
-It’s a large download and the learning curve is a bit more than I would like for doing simple schematics, but it’s worth learning if you have complex needs.
+It’s a large download and the learning curve is a more than I would like for doing simple schematics, but it’s worth learning if you have complex needs.

 ## 3D Printing Slicer